The Little Vampire (TV series): Episodes

 The party is still on.
 The vampires enjoy many different dance styles, including vampire-themed square dancing, and break dancing.
+Despite his conservative nature, even Theodor/Ludwig delights in the modern dancing performances.

 Because he fell into water, Anton's make up is partially gone so he needs to leave as soon as possible.
 It is, however, inappropriate to leave early.
 That's why Rüdiger tells his aunt that Thor is going to get his violin to play some songs for her.
 In the underground alleys they meet Geiermeier, also dressed as a vampire.
 He is on the run from the police.
 He also was present at the vampire party where he stole a vampire cloak to prove such cloaks and vampires do exist.
 To save Anton, they are forced to take Geiermeier with them.
 Once outside the caves, Rüdiger and Anna can retrieve the stolen cloak.
-Anton runs towards his house.
+Anton runs towards his home.